Skip to main content

 Applying and removing resource filtersโ€‹

-To remove a filter value or group click Delete.
-To remove all filter values, click on the Reset button.
-The same reset button can also be found in every planning board for easy access.
+To remove a filter value or group, click Delete.
+To remove all filter values, click Reset.
+The same Reset button is available on every planning board for quick access.

 State managementโ€‹

-Similar to the state management of the grids, resource filters can be stored and shared with other users.
-If you store a filter as the default layout for this instance, the filter will be applied by default on the resource grids of all planning boards when the application is launched.
+Just like the grids, resource filters can be stored and shared with other users.
+If you store a filter as the default layout for this instance, it is applied automatically to the resource grids of all planning boards when the application launches.

 Using the attributes on open or planned tasksโ€‹

-Clicking on the filter icon (at the beginning of the row) automatically applies the filter values for the task.
-These filter values are included with the data sent by the back-office application so this is the quickest and most correct way to find the right resources for a task.
+Clicking the filter icon at the start of a row applies the filter values for that task automatically.
+These filter values travel with the data sent by the back-office application, so this is the fastest and most accurate way to find the right resources for a task.

 Automatic filters

-If you are unhappy with the result, then you can still modify the filters as explained in the manual filtering section above.
-Note that modifying that particular filtering does not modify the original filter whatsoever.
+If the result isn't what you expected, you can still adjust the filters as described in the manual filtering section above.
+Adjusting them here does not change the original filter in any way.

 Read moreโ€‹